-Time Management - Students will be aided in their own time management usage by exposure to techniques designed to improve personal time management.
-Identification of time utilization and time wasters will be discussed and added to students’ repertoires as they develop their own personal time planning guides.
+Students will be aided in their time management usage by exposure to techniques designed to improve personal time management.
+Identifying time utilization and time wasters will be discussed and added to students’ repertoires as they develop their personal time planning guides.

-Interview Preparation - Interview practice will be facilitated by the staff that has years of experience in interviewing medical school applicants.
-Preparation will include practice questions, formal interview sessions to create the same surroundings/realism of the actual interview, and video feedback with constructive comments to improve performance.
+Interview practice will be facilitated by the staff with years of experience in interviewing medical school applicants.
+Preparation will include practice questions, formal interview sessions to create the same surroundings/realism of the actual interview, and feedback with constructive comments to improve performance.

-Personality Styles - Understanding one's own personality style, and how that relates to others through communication, enhances one’s ability to establish rapport and create a richer dialogue with others.
-Successful communication is about delivering a message that the listener will receive and acknowledge.
-Learning about themselves and those around them in terms of personality styles will help students communicate more effectively.
+Understanding one's personality style and how that relates to others through communication enhances the ability to establish rapport and create a richer dialogue.
+Successful communication delivers a message that the listener will receive and acknowledge.
+Learning about themselves and those around them regarding personality styles will help students communicate more effectively.

-Brainstorming - The objective of the Brainstorming section is to instill in students an effective way to generate many ideas on specific issues, and then to determine which idea, or group of ideas provides the best solution.
-By using a rigorous process to elicit new and creative ideas, and creating an inclusive environment, students realize the synergistic effects of the technique of brainstorming.
-Group projects will be used to practice these skills.
+The objective of the Brainstorming section is to instill in students an effective way to generate many ideas on specific issues and then to determine which idea, or group of ideas, provides the best solution.
+Students realize the synergistic effects of brainstorming by using a rigorous process to elicit new and creative ideas creating an inclusive environment.

-Teamwork and Collaboration - Each group will be given projects that require collaboration and cooperation to complete successfully.
-External leadership opportunities will afford the students a chance to demonstrate their own personal leadership style and accomplishments.
-Multiple approaches will be demonstrated and then projects will be assigned in which students must organize, assign roles and deliver products within short timeframes.
+Each group will be given projects that require collaboration and cooperation to complete successfully.
+Multiple approaches will be demonstrated, and then projects will be assigned in which students must organize, assign roles and deliver products within short timeframes.
 Evaluations and debriefing will reaffirm and critique the techniques.